 I think the look speaks for itself.
 Show up wearing this, and others will notice you.

-OUTFIT #11: BUSINESS CASUAL
+OUTFIT #11: DRESSY BUSINESS CASUAL

-Here, I have opted for an analogous outfit with my navy blazer, encompassing a powder blue oxford-cloth dress shirt, dark olive green dress chinos, a light blue cotton pocket square, and a navy grenadine tie.
-Grenadine is traditionally a silk material with much more texture and thickness than conventional silk neckties.
-This texture is great for a business casual outfit like this one, which features other types of texturing, allowing for cohesion throughout the look.
-The brown double-monk strap shoes are an intentional and casually elegant choice that will command respect in the workplace.
+Grenadine is traditionally a high-end, gauze-like material with more texture and thickness than conventional silk neckties.
+This fabric is excellent for a business casual outfit and can be paired with other textures or patterns for a cohesive look.
+The brown double-monk strap shoes are a deliberate and casually elegant choice that will command respect in the workplace.

 OUTFIT #12: WEDDING FORMAL